Knot Categorification from Mirror Symmetry, Part II: Lagrangians: A-brane category and thimble algebras

 The holomorphic form $\Omega$ on $Y$, a trivialization of (the square of) its canonical bundle given in \eqref{Omega}, is a product of holomorphic one forms on ${\cal A} \sim {\mathbb C}^\times$.
 Each $T_{\cal C}$, in turn, is a product of $d$ real line Lagrangians, one for each copy of ${\mathbb C}^{\times}$.
 With $T_{\cal C}^{\zeta}$ deformation as chosen with $\zeta>0$, each of the $d$ one dimensional intersections in ${\cal P} = (p_1, \ldots, p_d)$ contributes zero to the total Maslov index, by \eqref{ML}.
 It follows that $M({\cal P})$, which is their sum, vanishes as well and we have \beq Hom_{{\mathscr D}_Y}(T_{\cal C }, T_{{\cal C}'}[n]\{{\vec d}\}) = 0, \textup{ for all } n\neq 0, \textup{ and all }{\vec d}. \eeq This leads to many simplifications, the first of which is that the differential is trivial and that the algebra $A$ is an ordinary associative algebra.
 It follows that direct sum brane \beq T = \bigoplus_{\cal C} \, T_{\cal C} \eeq not only generates $\MDy$, but generates it in the simplest possible way.
 Borrowing the terminology of B-brane categories, $T$ which generates $\MDy$ and satisfies \eqref{whyD} is the tilting generator.

-As we will elaborate on in the next section, the fact that all the Homs of the tilting generator $T$ in cohomological degree other than zero vanish is a reflection of the fact $T$ is mirror to the tilting sheaf $P \in {\MDx}$ which generates it as a direct sum of line bundles $P_{\cal C} = {\cal O}_X(D_{\cal C})$ on $X$.
-The fact that left thimbles $T_{\cal C}$ are mirror to line bundles ${P}_{\cal C}$ on $X$ is manifest at the level of SYZ mirror symmetry \cite{SYZ}.
-We will prove in section 7, that for $^L{\fg} =\mathfrak{ su}_2$, they are related by homological mirror symmetry as well.
+As we will elaborate on in the next section, the fact that all the Homs of the generator $T$ in cohomological degree other than zero vanish is a reflection of the fact $T$ is mirror to the tilting sheaf $P \in {\MDx}$ which generates it as a direct sum of ndles $P_{\cal C} = {\cal O}_X(D_{\cal C})$ on $X$.
+The fact that left thimbles $T_{\cal C}$ are mirror to vector bundles ${P}_{\cal C}$ on $X$ is manifest at the level of SYZ mirror symmetry \cite{SYZ}.
+We will show in section 7, that for $^L{\fg} =\mathfrak{ su}_2$, they are related by homological mirror symmetry as well.